bsmth/content/files/en-us/web/svg/reference/attribute/path/index.md

 sidebar: svgref
 ---

-The **`path`** attribute has two different meanings, either it defines a text path along which the characters of a text are rendered, or a motion path along which a referenced element is animated.
+The SVG **`path`** attribute has two different meanings, either it defines a text path along which the characters of a text are rendered, or a motion path along which a referenced element is animated.

 You can use this attribute with the following SVG elements: